-A letter of credit reduces the risk for both the supplier and the buyer.
-It guarantees payment to the supplier if certain conditions are met, such as when goods are shipped, or the buyer receives the goods, but the letter reassures both parties that the payment will be provided.
-For the buyer, it ensures that the goods will be manufactured and shipped on time before payment is released.
+A letter of credit helps to reduce the risk for both the supplier and the buyer by guaranteeing payment.
+There may be certain conditions to be met, such as when goods are shipped, or the buyer receives the goods, but the letter reassures both parties that the payment will be provided.
+For the buyer, it provides reassurance that the goods paid for will be manufactured and shipped on time before payment is released to the supplier.

 Documents Against Payments

-Documents against payments is a trade finance mechanism where the supplier receives payment in exchange for the shipping documents.
-It protects the supplier by ensuring that funds are available to pay for the ordered goods and protects the buyer by ensuring the supplier proceeds with the shipment of goods before receiving payment.
+Documents against payments is a trade finance mechanism where the supplier receives payment in exchange for providing the shipping documents.
+This facility protects the supplier by ensuring that funds are available to pay for the ordered goods.
+It furthermore protects the buyer by ensuring the supplier has ensured shipment of the goods before receiving payment.

-A telegraphic transfer is one of the most widely-used payment methods when it comes to trade finance.
+A telegraphic transfer – or TT – is one of the most widely-used payment methods when it comes to trade finance.
 In short, it is a form of electronic transfer of funds to the recipient’s bank account.
-Due to the fact that many suppliers will require advance payment before the manufacturing of goods, and a telegraphic transfer can be used to ensure funds are provided quickly and on time.
+Due to the fact that many suppliers will require an advance payment before they manufacture goods, the TT can be used to ensure funds are provided quickly and on time.

-Invoice finance allows importers and exporters that raise invoices to use their accounts receivable, or outstanding invoices due to them, as collateral to boost cash flow.
-You can receive up to 95% of the value of outstanding invoices available upfront and fast, it can be a simple way for businesses to improve short term access to working capital.
-The remaining balance is released when your customer pays the invoice.
-This form of trade finance can be combined with other solutions to release capital tied up in shipments and the manufacturing process.
+Invoice finance allows businesses to use their accounts receivable, or outstanding invoices due to them, as collateral to boost cash flow.
+With up to 95% of the value of outstanding invoices available upfront and fast, it can be a simple way for businesses to improve short term access to working capital.
+The remaining balance is often released once customers pay the invoice.
+Combined with other forms of trade finance, invoice finance can allow businesses to access otherwise tied up capital due to the delays in shipments and manufacturing processes.

-There are four main aspects of Trade Finance used to support international and domestic trade transactions.
+There are four main parts of trade finance that work together to support international and domestic trade transactions.

-Trade Finance products facilitate payments around the world.
-Funding ensures the fast transfer of funds while helping to ease cash flow gaps and protect the buyer and supplier from non-performance risks.
+Trade Finance products facilitate payments internationally.
+The fast transfer of funds can help to ease cash flow gaps and protect both the buyer and supplier from non-performance risks.

-The conditions of payment in a Trade Finance transaction help to mitigate the risk involved for both the buyer and supplier.
+The conditions of payment in a Trade Finance transaction can help to mitigate the risk involved in international trade for both the buyer and supplier.

 Funding can be used to support every stage of the transaction.
-The supplier can get paid faster, while the buyer can avoid cash flow gaps while waiting for goods to arrive.
+Suppliers can receive payment faster, buyers can avoid cash flow gaps, and more trust can be built in the relationship.

-Miscommunication is one of the main reasons for disputes between buyers and suppliers.
-Trade Finance helps to avoid miscommunication by ensuring accurate and timely information so that both parties can conclude a transaction with confidence.
+Miscommunication is often one of the main causes of disputes between buyers and suppliers.
+Trade Finance ensures miscommunication is minimised by providing accurate and timely information that both parties can rely on with confidence.

-International and domestic trade involves risk for both the supplier and the buyer.
-The supplier needs to ensure that a potential buyer can pay for the goods, and the buyer needs to ensure that the goods will be manufactured and delivered on time.
+Yes.
+International and domestic trade involves a level of inherent risk for both the supplier and the buyer.
+The supplier needs to know that the potential buyer can pay for the goods, and the buyer needs to know that the goods will be manufactured and delivered on time and to specification.

-Trade financing helps to mitigate the risk for both parties, helping importers and exporters.
-For example, a letter of credit ensures that the supplier knows they will be paid for the goods produced, and the buyer will only pay for the goods when certain conditions are met, such as the submittal of a bill of lading.
-Once the terms of the agreement are met, payment is issued to the supplier.
+Trade financing helps to mitigate this risk for both sides of the transaction, importers and exporters.
+For example, a letter of credit ensures that the supplier knows they will be paid for the goods produced, and the buyer will only pay for the goods when the certain conditions are met.
+Once this all occurs, payment is issued to the supplier.

 WHAT’S THE DIFFERENCE BETWEEN SUPPLY CHAIN FINANCE AND TRADE FINANCE?

 Trade finance and supply chain finance are both financial solutions that facilitate trade and help buyers and suppliers.
-They both allow businesses to manage access to working capital and mitigate risk.
-But some differences make each solution more or less suitable for different businesses, depending on the circumstances.
+They both allow businesses to manage access to working capital and to mitigate risk.
+But there are some differences that make each solution more or less suitable for different businesses, depending on the circumstances.

-Supply chain finance is typically used when the buyer and supplier have a history of trading.
-The buyer usually has a stronger credit rating than the supplier and agrees to approve the financing of their supplier’s invoices to increase liquidity for both parties.
+Supply chain finance is typically utilised when the buyer and supplier have a prior history of trading.
+In this case, the buyer usually has a stronger credit rating than the supplier and then agrees to approve the financing of their supplier’s invoices to increase liquidity for both businesses.

-Trade finance covers a broader range of solutions and offers more risk mitigation for suppliers and buyers.
+Trade finance covers a broader range of trade finance products and offers more risk mitigation for suppliers and buyers.
 This is especially necessary in instances where there is no prior history of business.
-For example, letters of credit and documents against payments are two well-established ways trade finance can mitigate risk and increase the level of confidence for both parties.
+For example, letters of credit and documents against payments are two tried and tested ways trade finance can mitigate risk and increase the level of confidence for both parties.

 WHAT ARE THE RISKS OF TRADE FINANCING?

-For the supplier, the degree of risk is based on the buyer’s ability to provide payment upon delivery of goods.
-A strong credit rating and track record can be important in such instances.
+For the supplier, the degree of risk is based on whether the buyer is able to provide payment for the goods ordered.
+A strong credit rating and financial track record can be important in such instances.
 The finance facility providing company will usually issue a Letter of Credit to help mitigate the risk of non-payment from the buyer.

 IS TRADE FINANCE CONSIDERED A LOAN?

-Trade Finance is not a loan.
-Trade finance in Australia is an arrangement with a third party to produce a short or mid-term funding solution that allows both the buyer and supplier to conclude a transaction without suffering cash flow shortages.
+No, it is not a loan.
+Trade finance in Australia is an arrangement with a third party to produce a short or mid-term funding solution to allow a transaction to take place without either business suffering from cash flow gaps or shortages.

-The supplier can use the unpaid invoice to access funding while the buyer can access credit to cover the costs of purchased goods.
+Suppliers can use the unpaid invoices to access funding while buyers can access credit to cover the upfront cost of purchased goods.

 HOW MUCH DOES TRADE FINANCE COST?